Association of American Educators: Criticism

 AAE and state affiliates have responded by highlighting that over 90% of their membership are public school teachers and the AAE has never taken a position supporting vouchers.
 AAE has supported school choice, although their activities for National School Choice Week primarily involve public charter school teachers, never vouchers.
 Also, the major funders cited by the NEA as proof of AAE's agenda, have also given grants, albeit of much smaller value, to public school districts and universities.
 For example, the Walton Family Foundation donates heavily to public charter schools and groups focused on influencing policy toward school choice, including vouchers, but also granted some money to a few public school districts as well as Teach for America and the United Negro College Fund.
-Counter to these claims to neutrality, organizations such as SourceWatch, citing documents obtained from some of AAE's funders, continue to describe the association as a right-wing organization contributing to efforts to weaken unions and undermining their political objectives.